RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-subscription.md

     Memory]({{< relref "/rs/concepts/memory-architecture/redis-flash.md" >}}).
 1. Select an existing or [Create a new Cloud Account]({{< relref "/rv/administration/setup_and_editing/creating-cloud-account.md" >}}) for RV to use.
+Hide this item for Unification
-1. Select your subscription networking options:
+1. Select your subscription networking options: Hide this item for Unification
    - **New VPC** - this will create a new VPC and provision your subscription in it.
 Please provide the required Deployment CIDR
         - This is an IPv4 subnet, in[CIDR